Vaman223/Credit-Score-Classification-using-ml/README.md

-# 💸 Financial Health Predictor
+# 💸 Credit Score classification

 A machine learning-based web app that predicts a user's financial risk score based on various banking and income-related parameters.